23 Top Movies for Chinese Learners in 2025

 Based on the novel written by Lillian Lee, The Farewell My Concubine is a historical drama film directed by Chen Kaige.
 They are set in the middle of the 1800s and come from Hong Kong.

-An opera starring two of Beijing’s most renowned opera male stars and a charming woman coming to separate them is the subject of this story.
+This story is about an opera starring two of Beijing’s most renowned male opera stars and a charming woman who comes to separate them.
 It also tells the story of political instability in China and its effects on families, groups, and individuals.

 Farewell My Concubine

-This flick has put the Chinese language on the international scene.
+This flick uses the Chinese language in the international scene.
 In this historical setting, the acting is outstanding, and the visuals are spectacular.

 It is a fantastic movie for Chinese learners who plan to appear for the Mandarin Proficiency exam.